isomerpages/govtech-gobusiness-main/pages/gobiz-guides/guide-for-organising-events.md

 ### Propose unique events or seek partnership and collaboration with the government

-The Event Proposal Drop allows event organisers to propose unique event concepts for collaboration with the government, or seek government endorsements for regulatory approvals.
+The Events Proposal Drop allows event organisers to propose unique event concepts for collaboration with the government, or seek government endorsements for regulatory approvals.
 Currently, only proposals for Sporting and MICE events are accepted.

 - <a href='https://go.gov.sg/z6he6v' target='_blank' rel='noopener'>Proposal Drop for MICE Event</a><span style="background: #E6F2F3; border-radius: 3px; width: 53px; height: 22px; padding: 2px 8px; font-family: hknova-bold; font-size: 12px; line-height: 18px; color: #02737D; display: inline-block; vertical-align: middle; margin-left: 8px;"> NEW!</span><br>Submit a proposal for an innovative MICE event that positions Singapore as the choice destination for business tourism.
 For proposals that include a request for government funding, please find out more at <a href='https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/MPP/MPP-MICE-EOs1.html' target='_blank' rel='noopener'>Singapore Tourism Board's Marketing Partnership Programme</a>.